Ethan-Passino/NameHistory/README.md

 # 🕹️ NameHistory

-**⚠️ Note**: *This project no longer functions as intended due to Mojang's UI changes.* Previously, this tool retrieved a user's past Minecraft usernames directly.
+**⚠️ Note**: *This project no longer functions as intended due to Mojang's API changes.* Previously, this tool retrieved a user's past Minecraft usernames directly.
 However, due to these changes, username history can only be viewed on third-party sites that store past username data.

 ## 📖 Overview